UBC-MDS/ssg_pymeans/CONTRIBUTING.md

 Have a great idea to enhance the project?
 Create an [issue](https://github.com/UBC-MDS/ssg_pymeans/issues) and let us know!

 ## Review
 We thank you for your time and interest.
-The project owners will review all pull requests before we merge.
+The project administrators will review all pull requests before we merge.
 We will also review bug reports and new feature proposals, while we will try our best, we cannot promise we will implement all of them.